lareponse/badhat/add/doc/errors.md

 ## No Try/Catch

-BADDAD does not use try/catch blocks.
+BADHAT does not use try/catch blocks.
 Exceptions must be allowed to bubble to the top, where they are caught and logged by the global `set_exception_handler()`.

 ---